Insert or Update pattern for Sql Server

 Why is this happening?
 Well, the serializable transaction means the select statement will acquire a shared locks on the table.
 You will get a RangeS-S lock on the key when the data is missing (and a key / page lock if the data is there).
 The shared locks are compatible with other shared locks, meaning other threads could acquire the same lock on the same key/page.
 Later on in the transaction you need to upgrade the lock to an exclusive lock, so you can change the data.
 However, this can not be done if other transactions are holding shared locks.
 Which leads to deadlocks, For example:

 So, we need to clean up the transaction a little more.
-During the execution of the select statement we would like to block execution the same select statement on other threads.
+During the execution of the SELECT statement we would like to block the execution of the same SELECT statement on other threads.
 A handy hint we can use is the UPDLOCK hint, it means that we will acquire update locks instead of shared locks.
 This does not block other readers, but will block statements which need to also hold update locks (like update statements or queries using the UPDLOCK hint).

 The result of this is that we have created a critical section in our transaction.